astronomer/docs/learn/airflow-setup-teardown.md

 - Manage the resources to run [data quality](data-quality.md) checks.
 - Set up storage in your [custom XCom backend](custom-xcom-backends-tutorial.md) to hold data processed through Airflow tasks, then tear the extra storage down afterwards when the XCom data is no longer needed.

-## Setup/teardown concepts
+## Setup/ teardown concepts

 Any task can be designated as a setup or a teardown task.
-A setup task, its teardown task, and the tasks in between constitute a setup/teardown workflow.
+A setup task, its teardown task, and the tasks in between constitute a _setup/ teardown workflow_.

-Tasks that run after a setup task and before the associated teardown task are considered to be _in scope_ of the setup / teardown workflow.
+Tasks that run after a setup task and before the associated teardown task are considered to be _in scope_ of the setup/ teardown workflow.
 Usually these tasks will use the resources set up by the setup task and which the teardown task will dismantle.

-Setup/teardown tasks have different behavior from regular tasks:
+Setup/ teardown tasks have different behavior from regular tasks:

-- Clearing a task that is in scope of a setup / teardown workflow will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.
+- Clearing a task that is in scope of a setup/ teardown workflow will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.

 - A teardown task will run as long as at least one of its associated `setup` tasks have completed successfully and all of its upstream tasks have completed, regardless of whether they were successful or not.
 If all associated setup tasks fail or are skipped, the teardown task will be failed or skipped respectively.